Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_CommonLibraryLoadPhaseTime** - Captures the duration taken to load shared libraries (for example, Office core components) during app boot

-- **Data_CreateMainOfficeActivityEnd** - These fields bracket the start and end of the creation of the OfficeMobileActivity, which is the primary launcher activity.
+- **Data_CreateMainOfficeActivityEnd** - This field brackets the start and end of the creation of the OfficeMobileActivity, which is the primary launcher activity.

-- **Data_CreateMainOfficeActivityStart** - These fields bracket the start and end of the creation of the OfficeMobileActivity, which is the primary launcher activity.
+- **Data_CreateMainOfficeActivityStart** - This field brackets the start and end of the creation of the OfficeMobileActivity, which is the primary launcher activity.

 - **Data_DefaultLandingView** - The tab user landed on the app